EhtishamAshraf/python_receptionist-chatbot/README.md

 # Python Receptionist-chatbot
 Receptionist chatbot is created using chatterbot to answer project specific queries, chatGPT is integrated to answer general questions.
-Database is created using SQL, and gTTS (google text to speech library) is used to convert the text to speech.
-PySide2 is used to design a GUI for the chatbot
+Database is created using SQL, and gTTS (google text to speech library) is used for the conversion of text to speech.
+PySide2 is used to design a GUI for the chatbot.

 # Create virtual Environment
 Navigate to the directory where you would like to create the virtual environment & open command prompt to execute the following commands: